Hometap home

 Peer-to-peer lending is another emerging option that, as the name suggests, allows business owners to secure money from another individual.
 The often web-based formats of these lenders can make it a bit easier to get a competitive rate.
 The process is fairly straightforward: you share some information about your desired loan amount and business, and if accepted, you’re listed as an option for potential investors.

 Finally, if you want to use your home equity to fund your small business without monthly payments, you may want to consider a home equity investment.
-While your home is the collateral with this option, you receive cash in exchange for a share of its future value, and once approved, can get the money you need in as little as three weeks.1 Plus, you can use the funds for anything you need them for: equipment, expansion, marketing, or whatever else you’d like.
+While your home is the collateral with this option, you receive cash in exchange for a share of its future value.
+Plus, you can use the funds for anything you need them for: equipment, expansion, marketing, or whatever else you’d like.

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.